scottpenn/wordle_solver/README.md

 # wordle_solver
-A [Wordle](https://www.powerlanguage.co.uk/wordle/) solver using Python, pandas, and numpy.
+A [Wordle](https://www.powerlanguage.co.uk/wordle/) solver made with Python, pandas, and numpy.

 Wordle is a game where the objective is to guess five-letter words until you find that day's solution.
 After each guess, you will be given feedback for each letter.